Tracerin/Dodge-the-Creeps/README.md

 Attempted to just figure it out in the engine, did some wonky coding and weird signals, looked up the video linked below and was able to set it up.
 I also added some buttons to get to a settings menu along with some shortcuts.

 Video: https://www.youtube.com/watch?v=aFkRmtGiZCw

+### Change 3: Slow down power up -> increased score
+- Time to complete: **~1 hour**

+Took me way to long, did the wrong things at first, there is some code that needs cleaning, but now it works.